nogdb/libnogdb/README.md

 * Rapid graph traversal with vertex and edge relations cached in memory
 * Transactions with MVCC (full ACID semantics in data storage)
 * Multiple readers and single writer (no blocking between readers and writer)
+* SQL support for performing graph execution and querying graph information
 * Inheritance support for vertex and edge classes
 * Basic database indexing support based on B+Tree
 * Multiple platforms support, e.g. Unix, Linux, BSD and Mac OS X (macOS)